TechWorksHub/best-practice-guide/source/best-practice.rst

 any of these strategies is plausible depends on how the missingness in our data has come about.
 There are three ways the data might be missing:

-* Missing totally at random (MCAR) - the data is missing completely randomly with no pattern at all
+* Missing completely at random (MCAR) - the data is missing completely randomly with no pattern at all
 * Missing random (MAR) - the data is missing randomly, but in a way that is explained by the data you are using to predict things